datee/MECore/README.md

 Contributions are welcome.

 ### Features
-- Uses the new SDL3 Framework.
+- Uses the new SDL3 Framework
-- Haxe is supported via [HashLink](https://hashlink.haxe.org/).
-However, C++ can be used for logic as well.
+- Vulkan 1.3
+- Scripting in Haxe using [HashLink](https://hashlink.haxe.org/)

 ### Disclaimer
 - The engine isn't currently in a usable state.